operator-framework/enhancements/enhancements/operator-conditions.md

 OLM will create a channel for operators to communicate complex conditions by introducing the `Condition` [CustomResourceDefinition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 When an operator is installed, OLM will create a `Condition` CustomResource (CR) for the operator.
-The operator should only be concerned with updating the status of the `Condition` that it owns and will have its RBAC scoped so it may only GET, LIST, or UPDATE the `Condition` CR it is associated with.
+The operator's RBAC will be configured such that it is only able to get the `Condition` resource it owns and update the resource's [status subresource](https://book-v1.book.kubebuilder.io/basics/status_subresource.html).

+When the `Condition` CR is created, OLM will update the deployments defined in the CSV with an addition environment variable:

-The `Condition` CR will be created with the [aggregation label](https://github.com/openshift/enhancements/blob/master/enhancements/olm/simplify-apis.md#component-selection) introduced for the `Operator` CRD that will associate it with a specific operator.
-When OLM deploys the operator, an additional environment variable will be appended to the deployment.
-Operators will then be able to use this label along with a library provided by the [operator-sdk](https://github.com/operator-framework/operator-sdk) team to set [conditions](https://github.com/kubernetes/enhancements/blob/3aa92e20bdfa2e60e3cb1a2b92cdca61847d7ad2/keps/sig-api-machinery/1623-standardize-conditions/README.md#kep-1623-standardize-conditions) on the CR to communicate complex states to OLM.
+- *OperatorConditionName*: The name of the operator's `Condition` CR

+With the aid of a library provided by the [operator-sdk](https://github.com/operator-framework/operator-sdk), operators may set [conditions](https://github.com/kubernetes/enhancements/blob/3aa92e20bdfa2e60e3cb1a2b92cdca61847d7ad2/keps/sig-api-machinery/1623-standardize-conditions/README.md#kep-1623-standardize-conditions) on the operator's respective `Condition` CR to communicate complex states to OLM.
 For those unfamiliar with conditions, they are used by many Kubernetes Resources to provide users with additional insight into the state of the resource and typically adhere to the following format:

 | Field | Description |
 | ----- | ----------- |